eunille/useTemplate-client/README.md

 📘 Storybook integration: Visual testing and documentation for components.

-🧪 Unit and E2E testing setup: With libraries like Vitest, or Cypress.
+🧪 Unit and E2E testing setup: With libraries like Vitest or Cypress.